haniladjamba/haniladjamba/README.md

 - **[Project Name](link to project)**: Brief description of the project.

 ## 🔗 Connect with Me
-Feel free to reach out to me at [your email address] for any collaboration or project inquiries.
+Feel free to reach out to me for any collaboration or project inquiries.
 ###

 <div align="left">